Big 5 Animals in Rwanda and Best Big Five Safari in Akagera

 Leopards in Rwanda

-In Rwanda, these elusive big cats and Big 5 animals in Rwanda are founds in Akagera National park, which is featured with savanna landscapes, woodlands and wetland making it a very suitable habitat for these animal species.
-They are also believed to be present in the forested regions of Nyungwe national park though it has not yet been clearly outlined.
+In Rwanda, these elusive big cats and Big 5 animals in Rwanda are found in Akagera National Park, which features savanna landscapes, woodlands, and wetlands making it a very suitable habitat for these animal species.
+They are also believed to be present in the forested regions of Nyungwe National Park though it has not yet been clearly outlined.

-Akagera national park diverse ecosystem ensures a rich, stable food supply including bush kobs, antelopes, warthogs, giraffes, impalas,among others for these elusive wildlife hunters.
-The park’s mixture of vegetation from the savanna open grasslands, woodlands to dense thick forests offers the perfect hunting ground for leopards.
+Akagera National Park’s diverse ecosystem ensures a rich, stable food supply including bush kobs, antelopes, warthogs, giraffes, and impalas, among others for these elusive wildlife hunters.
+The park’s mixture of vegetation from the savanna open grasslands, and woodlands to dense thick forests offers the perfect hunting ground for leopards.

 Best time to view Leopards in Akagera National Park.